howardshu/cs188-cabinet-door-team11/README.md

 # Cabinet Door Opening Robot - Student Project

+### Disclaimer

+This project was designed for CS 188 as a template starter project.
+If you have any issues with the codebase, please email me at holdengs @ cs.ucla.edu!

 ## Overview

 In this project you will build a robot that learns to open kitchen cabinet doors